Missouri Inheritance Laws: The Hard Facts Every Family Has to Face

 Stepchildren, Adopted Kids, and Family Ties

 Adopted children get equal footing under Missouri inheritance laws—they inherit as if born to the decedent.
-Stepchildren do not, unless the will states it or they were legally adopted, plain and simple.
+Stepchildren do not, unless the will states it or they were legally adopted.
 If you want a stepchild included, speak up in your estate plan.

 Half-Siblings and Children Born Out of Wedlock